What is Node in Networking: Are Nodes really Important?

 WAN or wide area network nodes act as a connecting point between different locations and regions.
 It is a data network that links users who are separated by distance through a collection of linked switching nodes.
 Examples of WAN nodes are main routers for ISPs and organization routers

-Main functions of WAN node
+Main functions of the WAN node

 • Interconnect various remote location